A Blog About Topics and Views of Interest to Christians

 Applause or clapping is an example of syncretism, which brings secular practices into the church.
 Syncretism is the attempted reconciliation or union of different or opposing principles, practices, or parties, as in philosophy or religion.[1]
 For further information on syncretism, the author recommends reading the article “Syncretism in the Christian Church” on christianinquiry.com.

-Applause, or hand clapping to demonstrate approval, appreciation, or acclamation during worship services, is not found in the Bible.
+Applause or hand clapping to demonstrate approval, appreciation, or acclamation during worship services is not found in the Bible.
 The word ‘clapping’ in the sense of applause is absent in the New Testament.
 Since clapping was known in the first century, its absence in New Testament worship is significant.

 The word ‘clap’ appears six times in the Old Testament (Job 27:23; Ps.
 47:1, 98:8; Is.
 55:12; Lam.
 2:15; and Nah.
 3:19), ‘clapped’ twice (2 Kgs .11:12; Eze.
 25:6), and ‘clappeth’ once (Job 34:37).
 In none of these instances is ‘clapping’ associated with a worship service, and often it is related to the wrath of God.

 For example, the Ammonites were punished by God after they clapped their hands and stamped their feet and rejoiced with all the malice within their souls against the land of Israel (Eze.
 25:6).
 The personified east wind claps its hands at and hisses at the wicked man (Job 27:23).
 We find clapping as an accompaniment with singing to glorify God as king (Ps.
 47:1).
 Nature (i.e., the rivers) is personified as ‘clapping’ praising the Lord, the creator of both the animate and the inanimate world (Ps.
-98:8), and the creation is personified again with “all the trees of the field shall clap their hands” (Is.
+98:8).
+The creation is personified again with “all the trees of the field shall clap their hands” (Is.
 55:12) rejoicing for God’s acts of redemption.
 In the book of Lamentations, the scoffers speak of the beautiful Jerusalem mockingly in the period after the Babylonian sacking of the city (Lam.
 2:15), saying, “All who pass along the way clap their hands at you.”
 And, of course, the prophet Nahum prophesied the destruction of Nineveh and spoke of the suffering and distress of the evil Nineveh, which got no pity when “All who hear the news about you clap their hands over you (Nah.
 3:15).
 Finally, we find the clapping of hands as a way to recognize a new king (2 Kgs.
 11:12).

 Only one of the nine times that some form of the word ‘clap’ is used in the Old Testament is related to the worship of God, but not in temple or synagogue worship.
 Then, the clapping was an accompaniment to singing, much like musical accompaniment is used today.